100 Years of racetrack legends: 1937 - 1946

 ROYAL TAN

-Purchased by W. H. Dwyer, as agent, for Wellingtonian George Lang whose colours were also successfully carried by horses in the trotting sport, the owner could not have imagined that this colt’s brother, Bruce, sold the previous year, would be that sale’s best performer.
-The well-performed brothers both bred by H. W. Faulks can claim a unique part of sales history.
+Purchased by W. H. Dwyer as agent for Wellingtonian George Lang, whose colours were also successfully carried by horses in the trotting code, the owner could not have imagined that this colt’s brother, Bruce, sold the previous year, would be that Sale’s best performer.
+The well-performed brothers, both bred by H. W. Faulks, can claim a unique part of sales history.

 At five he finished third in the 1948 CJC Winter Cup (Gr.3) then won the CJC Islington Hcp (L) a week later.
 A third in the WRC Harcourt Stakes (Gr.2) was followed by a dead-heat in the CJC Metropolitan Hcp (Gr.3).
-New Year’s Day saw him at Ellerslie to run second in the ARC Auckland Racing Club Hcp (Gr.3).
-Three weeks later he claimed his career best win in the 1949 WRC Wellington Cup (Gr.1) coming away to win by a length and a half.
+New Year’s Day at Ellerslie saw him run second in the Auckland Racing Club Hcp (Gr.3).
+Three weeks later he claimed his career best win in the 1949 Wellington Cup (Gr.1) coming away to win by a length and a half.
 His year-older brother Bruce was third.

-At six during the spring of 1949 he raced unsuccessful in Melbourne.
-Returning home he run third behind Beaumaris in the 1950 WRC Wellington Cup (Gr.1).
+At six, during the spring of 1949, he raced unsuccessfully in Melbourne.
+Returning home he ran third behind Beaumaris in the 1950 Wellington Cup (Gr.1).
 His 7YO season was his best winning season, winning four times including the HBJC Hastings Gold Cup (L).
 He also recorded a third in the 1951 WRC Wellington Cup.
 At eight he scored twice, and placed second to Red Jester in the 1951 CJC Canterbury Cup (Gr.3).
 He retired at nine with 11 wins.

 1946: NIZAM’S RING (LOT 50)